Best Hot Wheels sets for 5 year olds displayed on a colorful toy-style background with tracks, garages, loops, and cars.

 Best for: Kids who already have a few Hot Wheels cars or sets

 This track pack works best as an expansion rather than a stand-alone gift.
-It includes 10 track pieces, curved and straight track, a city square, bridge pieces, and one vehicle, and the pieces are compatible with other Hot Wheels City sets.
-A child who already builds tracks on the floor and keeps asking for “more road” will get the most out of it, and the town square and bridge pieces add a bit more pretend play than plain track.
+It includes 10 track pieces, curved and straight track, a city square, bridge pieces, and one vehicle, and the pieces connect with other Hot Wheels City sets.
+A child who already builds tracks on the floor and keeps asking for “more road” will get the most out of it.
+The town square and bridge pieces also add a bit more pretend play than plain track.

-Worth knowing: it does not have the instant excitement of a tower, garage, or loop, so it may feel underwhelming as a main birthday gift unless it is paired with another set.
+Skip it if this is the first Hot Wheels gift.
+It is better as an add-on than a centerpiece, and it may feel underwhelming as a main birthday gift unless it is paired with another set.

 For the Kid Who Wants a Story, Not Just a Race